BSA management committee

 Nick retrained as an English teacher in 2004, following a successful career in Investment Banking, specialising in Emerging European Equities, at Morgan Stanley, Merrill Lynch and HSBC Investment Bank.
 Nick is an elected Fellow of the Royal Society of Arts, National Teaching Awards Winner in 2007 for Outstanding New Teacher of the Year, and co-owner of an award winning West Sussex vineyard.

 Leo Winkley, Headmaster, St Peter's School, York

-Leo Winkley is Head Master of St Peter’s School in York (2010 – current).
+Leo Winkley is Headmaster of Shewsbury School.
+He was previously Head of St Peter’s School in York (2010 – 2018).
 Was Chairman of BSa from September 2010-December 2017; now Vice Chair (Past Chair)

 He was educated at Cranleigh School and Oxford University (Lady Margaret Hall) where he gained an MA in Theology.
 He completed an Open University Masters in Education in 2007 and is currently studying for an MBA.